Buying a Car

 Liability Coverage: When you are at fault, this covers injury to people other than yourself and damage to someone else's property (car, structure, road signs).
-You are required to have a minimum amount of liability insurance; beyond that it’s up to you.
-North Carolina requires a minimum of $30,000 for bodily injury per person $60,000 for bodily injury in total, and $25,000 for property damage.
-Keep in mind that these numbers are the total amount you will receive.
-For example; if you total a brand new Mercedes worth $70,000, you could get personally sued for the remaining balance of $45,000.
+You are required to have a minimum amount of liability insurance, but that may not be enough.
+NC requires a minimum of 30/60/25: $30,000 for bodily injury per person $60,000 for bodily injury in total, and $25,000 for property damage.
+Keep in mind that these numbers are the total amount you will receive and you could be required to pay the remaining balance.
+Consumer Reports recommends 100/300/100.

 Uninsured/Underinsured Motorist Liability: When you are not at fault, but the other driver has too little or no insurance, this covers your medical expenses and lost wages.
 (For some companies, this also covers your property.)

 Comprehensive and Collision: Regardless of who is at fault, Collision covers your car during a driving accident and Comprehensive covers non-collision damage.
-For each, you pre-select a deductible amount that you will pay out of pocket for each claim and your insurance company pays for the remaining damage.
+For each, you select a deductible amount that you will pay out of pocket for each claim and your insurance company pays for the remaining damage.
 The higher the deductible, the lower your monthly payments will be.
-If you drive an older car, this coverage may not be worth the expense.
+If you drive an older car and your annual cost exceeds 10% of the vehicle's value, this coverage may not be worth the expense.